mgsloan/mgsloan-site/posts/polarizer-glasses/post.md

 ![wire frame soldered, tensioned around lenses ](./images/build-3.jpg)

-Retrospectively, it made no sense for the wire overlap to be right at the nose section.
+Retrospectively, it made no sense for the wire overlap soldering to be right at the nose section.
 The addition of Sugru later made up for this, but if I were to do this again, I wouldn't have made that choice.

 I decided to skip having hinges for the temples, since that would greatly complicate things.
 So, I just bent some wire at a 90 degree